Whenever you’re typing on your Mac, you might have a sudden urge to add an emoji into what you’re trying to say.

-Emojis are a great way to express yourself in texting, but they’re also widely used in emails, notes to yourself, and more.
-For apps where a dedicated Emoji picker button isn’t displayed, you can use a simple keyboard shortcut on your Mac to display the Emoji picker and input any Emoji:
+Emojis are a great way to express yourself in texting, but you can also use them in emails, notes to yourself, and more.
+For apps where a dedicated emoji picker button isn’t displayed, you can use a simple emoji keyboard shortcut on Mac to show the Character Viewer and input any emoji:

-This keyboard shortcut brings up the following pop-up in any text field in OS X:
+This keyboard shortcut brings up the following pop-up in any text field.

-Using Emojis is a great way to spice up the mood in conversations or text being laid out in apps throughout OS X, whether it’s the Notes app, Mail app, or even to add to a photo in Pixelmator.
-Imbued with the knowledge of how to insert Emojis anywhere on your Mac, now you can have just a little bit more fun with them.
+Using emojis is a great way to spice up the mood in conversations or text in apps throughout macOS, whether it’s the Notes app, Mail app, or even to add to a photo in Pixelmator.
+With this emoji keyboard shortcut on Mac, you can now insert emojis anywhere to have just a little bit more fun with them.